Alan Horwitz: 76ers fandom

-Horwitz is one of the most recognized NBA superfans and has been nicknamed the "Sixth Man" of the Philadelphia 76ers and the "Sixers Jack Nicholson".
+Horwitz has been described as an NBA superfan and has been nicknamed the "Sixth Man" of the Philadelphia 76ers and the "Sixers Jack Nicholson".
 Horwitz has attended 76ers games since the 1960s when the team played at the Philadelphia Convention Hall and Civic Center and has been a season ticket holder for more than 60 years.
 Horwitz notably kneels courtside during the games and has trademark handshakes with many current and former 76ers including Joel Embiid, Ben Simmons, Jimmy Butler, Justin Anderson, Lou Williams and Elton Brand.
 Horwitz also had a close relationship with T. J. McConnell who always jokingly knocked Horwitz's hat off his head even when going into the game.
 Horwitz also socializes with many of the players and will take them out to dinner and to Philadelphia Phillies and Philadelphia Eagles games.

 Horwitz is still friends with many former 76ers players including Andre Iguodala and Evan Turner.
 Horwitz is also close with Joel Embiid's family including Embiid's father and sister.
 Horwitz was invited by Embiid to attend the 2018 NBA All-Star Game in Los Angeles, California with Embiid's father and sister.
 Horwitz sometimes travels on the team's airplane to away games.

 Horwitz has been in multiple altercations throughout his time sitting courtside.
 During Game 4 of the first round of the 2009 NBA playoffs against the Orlando Magic, Horwitz acted as a sixth defender and stood as close to the baseline as possible on the final possession.
 Despite his efforts, Hedo Türkoğlu hit a game-winning three right in front of Horwitz.
 In 2012, the 76ers played the Lakers at the Wells Fargo Center.
 After a loose ball went out of bounds, Horwitz stared down Kobe Bryant and yelled "Get down the other end of the court, fellah.
 The ball's going this way, not that way."
 During the 2012 NBA playoffs, Horwitz was ejected from TD Garden during Game 1 of the Eastern Conference Semifinals between the 76ers and the Boston Celtics after making contact with Rajon Rondo.
 Horwitz sat in the press box with then Sixers' CEO, Adam Aron for the remainder of the game.